UTM + Deep Linking: Unify Web & Mobile Attribution 2025

 PIMMS transforms your marketing links into smart deep links that retain UTM data while directing users - whether they’re on the web or in an app - without breaking the attribution chain.
 When someone clicks a link, PIMMS determines whether to open a mobile app or redirect to a website based on the user’s device and installed apps.

-With smart app detection, PIMMS identifies if a user has specific apps installed - like YouTube, Amazon, or Vinted - and opens links directly in those apps, skipping over mobile browsers.
+With smart app detection, PIMMS identifies if a user has specific apps installed - like Amazon, or Vinted - and opens links directly in those apps, skipping over mobile browsers.
 This eliminates unnecessary steps, providing a smoother experience while preserving attribution data.

 PIMMS also generates QR codes that carry the same UTM parameters and deep linking capabilities.
 These codes can track the impact of print ads, product packaging, or in-store displays on online conversions.